gpottepalem/boot-graalvm/README.md

 # Overview

-This is simple Hello World Spring Boot REST application which can be built to `native Java`, nothing but a native executable produced using Spring ahead-of-time (AOT) compilation.
+This is simple Spring Boot REST application which can be built to `native Java`, nothing but a native executable produced using Spring ahead-of-time (AOT) compilation.

 A native image can run standalone without relying on a JVM.